 18. Use Power Saving Apps

-There are lots of Power Saving Apps available on the Google Play store which helps users in lower battery consumption and squeeze more power out of your mobile device battery.
-One of the best is Juice Defender.
+There are lots of Power Saving Apps available in the Google Play store and the Apple app store, which helps you to lower battery consumption and squeeze more power out of your mobile device battery.
+You can find decent ones that are a free download.

 When you play free games or use free apps, your mobile phone needs to download each new advertising change and this may cause battery levels to drop.
 Use premium apps and games to avoid this.